Personal Injury FAQ

 When you are injured, you should never have to navigate the legal system alone.
 At Hill, Peterson, Carper, Bee & Deitzler, PLLC, we are here to answer all your personal injury questions and help you secure compensation and justice for your accident injuries.

 Don’t see your question below?
 We offer free consultations for you to discuss your case.
-Contact us online or call our office at 304-205-1810 or 800-797-9730 to get started.
+Contact us online or call our office at 800-797-9730 to get started.
 We represent accident victims in Charleston, Parkersburg and communities across West Virginia.

 What Are My Options When I Am Injured In An Accident?